Steroid Addiction

 steroid.jpg

-Synthetic steroids come in three basic forms: pill, liquid and topical cream.
-Steroids are typically taken in cycles, which involve using the drug for several weeks, tapering down, stopping for several weeks, and then starting the process over again.
-Steroids are also usually taken in “stacks,” or with several types of steroids blended together.
-Sometimes this stacking includes other drugs such as anti-inflammatories, stimulants, and opiates, which make the practice dangerous.
+Synthetic steroids come in three basic forms: pill, liquid, and topical cream.
+Steroids are typically taken in cycles, which involve using the drug for several weeks, tapering down, stopping for several weeks, and then restarting the process.
+They are usually taken in “stacks,” or with several types of steroids blended together.
+Sometimes this stacking includes other drugs, such as anti-inflammatories, stimulants, and opiates, which make the practice dangerous.

-In the past, there was much controversy over whether or not steroids are addictive in the same ways as other drugs.
-Today, more professionals are now agreeing that steroids do meet the criteria for substance abuse and addiction.
+In the past, there was controversy over whether or not steroids are addictive in the same ways as other drugs.
+Today, more professionals agree that steroids do meet the criteria for substance abuse and addiction.

-Addiction takes on many different forms and it is multi-factorial, posing a risk to those that abuse substances and loved ones dependent upon them.
+Addiction takes on many different forms and it is multi-factorial, posing a risk to those that abuse substances and loved ones dependent on them.

 Dr. Roberts takes a multi-pronged approach to treatment.
 She gradually weans patients off of unhealthy steroid usage while using natural supplements to mediate any side effects.
 We create a partnership to ensure doctor and patient are teammates in the process, often using a formal contract where both sides agree to a certain path toward ending addiction.
 We hope to have the opportunity to help you in your journey toward becoming free of unhealthy steroid usage.